-To schedule an initial evaluation (your first appointment with our clinic), please contact the Patient Service Coordinator Sandy Massalski at 617-726-1561.
+To schedule an initial evaluation (your first appointment with our clinic), please contact our Patient Services Coordinator at 617-726-1561.

-If you have already been seen in our clinic and would like to schedule a follow-up specialty appointment (for example, endocrinology, cardiology, etc.), or would like to schedule one on the same day, Sandy will assist you in contacting them.
+If you have already been seen in our clinic and would like to schedule a follow-up specialty appointment (for example, endocrinology, cardiology, etc.), or would like to schedule one on the same day, our patient services coordinator will assist you in contacting them.
 Understandably, different specialty clinics may meet on different days.

 Physicians may call 888-644-3211 or use the online referral form and the Access & New Appointment Center will call your patient within 1 business day.

 The Turner syndrome clinic provides compassionate care with a multidisciplinary approach.
 We are a subspecialty program, which means that we do not serve as primary care, but instead we provide each patient with a comprehensive evaluation, specific to the needs of people with Turner syndrome.
 In turn, our doctors work with the patient’s primary care provider to identify specialty needs, to coordinate care, and to improve outcomes.
 Our clinic was inspired by a wish to help those with Turner syndrome obtain resources important to their well being at a single institution.

 We listened to our patients and their families who felt a clinic model was essential to optimal care.
 Additionally, we think of our clinic as a wellness center to emphasize that people with Turner syndrome are generally healthy but have ongoing medical needs.
 We welcome, in particular, patients who have not found a “Turner syndrome medical home” and we provide care across the lifespan